Plant churches, train leaders

 Development and compassion work

 CMF works among the urban poor in the capital city of Addis Ababa in partnership with two local organizations.
 Ellilta Women at Risk (EWAR) addresses the needs of the women and their children who are trapped in prostitution and poverty.
-Strong Hearts runs a child sponsorship program that educates and feeds children of low-income families.
 Some of our team is involved in Community Health Evangelism (CHE), which empowers communities to use godly principles to improve their own spiritual, physical, emotional and financial health.